-This information is intended to facilitate discussions between the Graduate Program Office and other school officials, faculty, and students as a list of capabilities believed to be necessary to participate and succeed in a clinical education with or without reasonable accommodations.
-If you believe you may have a qualifying disability or are concerned that you require reasonable accommodations to meet any of these technical standards, you may contact DSO, CFLC, or the Associate Dean of Graduate Programs for further information.
-Clinical or lab faculty may also come forward to the Graduate Programs Office to indicate concerns regarding these technical standards for participation in clinical placements that will then be discussed with the student with appropriate steps taken.
+This information is intended to facilitate discussions between the Office of Student Services and other school officials, faculty, and students as a list of capabilities believed to be necessary to participate and succeed in a clinical education with or without reasonable accommodations.
+If you believe you may have a qualifying disability or are concerned that you require reasonable accommodations to meet any of these technical standards, you may contact DSO, CFLC, or the Associate Dean of Student Services for further information.
+Clinical or lab faculty may also come forward to the Office of Student Services to indicate concerns regarding these technical standards for participation in clinical placements that will then be discussed with the student with appropriate steps taken.